 - Call 911 if you have been injured.
 The law enforcement officials that arrive at the accident scene will prepare an accident report.
 This report often serves as critical evidence in a motorcycle accident claim.
 Request a copy of the report from the police department or highway patrol.

 - Collect information.
 Get the contact, vehicle registration, and insurance information from each motorist involved in the accident.
 If you later decide to make a claim for compensation against any of those motorists, you will know how to contact them.

 - Talk to eyewitnesses.
 Get the names and contact information for any eyewitnesses to your crash.

 - Take photos.
 Photograph and document the accident scene, including vehicle damage, skid marks, traffic controls, and road conditions.
 If you suffered visible injuries, photograph them as well.

 - Get medical treatment.
 Have your injuries promptly diagnosed.
 Prompt treatment will ensure the best prognosis for recovery.
 It will also ensure your injuries are properly documented.

-Finally, speak with a Los Angeles motorcycle accident lawyer from Custodio & Dubey LLP about your rights and options.
+Finally, speak with an experienced motorcycle accident lawyer in Los Angeles from Custodio & Dubey LLP about your rights and options.